yeutech-lab/rollup-umd-documentation/docs/theme.md

 You can find more information about **modular theme** and discover how to create your own on the first project using **modular theme standards**: [bootstrap-styled](https://bootstrap-styled.yeutech.com/).

-> You can also check direclty any variable in projects:
+> You can also check directly any variable in projects:
 >    * bootstrap-styled variables: `bootstrap-styled/lib/theme/makeTheme.js`.
 >    * styleguide variables: `$PACKAGE_NAME/lib/theme/styleguidist-bs/index.js`.